Conviction Review Unit recommends first-degree murder conviction be vacated after 23 years

 June 6, 2024 (SAINT PAUL) — The Conviction Review Unit (CRU) of the Minnesota Attorney General’s Office announced today it has recommended that the 2001 conviction in Aitkin County of Brian Pippitt for first-degree murder be vacated.
 This recommendation is based on an extensive, independent investigation of the conviction that the CRU conducted.
 The report is 181 pages long: it contains 987 footnotes that cite to approximately 250 source documents, and took core CRU staff more than 1,100 hours to complete.

-Based on the CRU report, Mr. Pippitt has filed a petition for post-conviction release in Aitkin County District Court, in which he asks that his conviction be vacated and the charges against him dismissed.
+Based on the CRU report, Mr. Pippitt has filed a petition for post-conviction relief in Aitkin County District Court, in which he asks that his conviction be vacated and the charges against him dismissed.
 The petition, to which the CRU’s report is attached, is available by searching Court File Number 01-K4-99-000325 at Minnesota Court Records Online.

 This marks the first time the CRU has recommended the full exoneration of an incarcerated person, and the second time it has recommended relief based on a wrongful conviction.